ZuRMtheWorm/executable-worm-ZuRM/README.md

 - This worm has been created for **educational purposes** and not meant for any actual malicious intent.
 With that being said, it is recommended to execute ZuRM.sh with most Linux distributions within a Virtual Machine (VM).
 - After creating a virtual network similar to that seen in the file, Network Topology, excute ZuRM.sh from your attacking Linux VM.
-  - **make sure all three files ZuRM, Netscan, and Bite have executable permissions.**
+  - **make sure all three files ZuRM.sh, networkscan, and bite.sh have executable permissions.**
 - You can then physically confirm that ZuRM has infected you other Linux VMs by checking their tmp folder for ZuRM.sh, networkscan, and bite.sh.

 ### Where users can get help with your project: